Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

 • Keep lowering the dumbbells until your arms are parallel to the ground or slightly below the ground, and you feel a stretch in your chest muscles.

-• Pause for a moment at the bottom of the movement, focusing on the contraction in your chest.
+• At the bottom of the movement, focus on the contraction in your chest.

 • Use your chest muscles to lift the dumbbells back up to where you started.